dmahajan980/dmahajan980/README.md

 with a strong interest in JavaScript, React, React Native, and Flutter.
 I love building products that:

 - Deliver an amazing user experience.
-- Comfort the users by providing a friendly and eye-pleasing user interface.
+- Provide comfort to users through a friendly and eye-pleasing interface.
 - Scale well while being performant.
 - Care about accessibility and inclusiveness.